BrokenLinc/single-saberize/README.md

 It duplicates **all** custom songs you have downloaded, adds "(Single Saber)" to the name and makes **all** difficulty levels single-saber.
 It does this by removing all red blocks or repainting them blue if they seem hittable.

 ### Instructions
-Download `single-saberizer.exe`, place it in your `Beat Saber` program directory (usually in `SteamLibrary/steamapps/common`), and run it.
+Download the [latest release of single-saberizer.exe](/releases/latest), place it in your `Beat Saber` program directory (usually in `SteamLibrary/steamapps/common`), and run it.